Forty Thousand Kilometers Under Quantum Protection: NOTE 1. Natural losses

 \section{NOTE 1.
 Natural losses}

-~~\\ In this note, we discuss the unfeasibility of eavesdropping on the natural losses occurring due to the scattering of photons in optical fiber.
+In this note, we discuss the unfeasibility of eavesdropping on the natural losses occurring due to the scattering of photons in optical fiber.
 Here we explore quantum considerations analogous to those that serve to derive the Second Law of Thermodynamics\,\cite{Lesovik_Qirreversibility, Kirsanov_Qirreversibility, Lesovik2_Qirreversibility}.

 In quantum cryptography, the thermodynamic considerations should focus on the collection of optical states traveling through a lossy fiber.
 In the standard telecommunication scenario, with the signal power of around 10\,mW and a pulse duration of 1\,ns, each light pulse contains about $10^8$ photons, with staggering leaks of about $10^3$ photons per meter that can be measured outside of the fiber.
 This scenario implies that the system is clearly not isolated, and, through the measurement of leaked photons, Eve can decrease the system's entropy---a process which, in accordance with Shannon's definition of entropy, is equivalent to extracting information.

 On the other hand, in a relatively weak signal region of our choice with $10^4$ to $10^5$ photons or less (which is still enough for the optical amplification), the system can be considered quasi-isolated since only a small number of photons are lost from each pulse.
 Eve's attempt to measure the leaked parts of a signal’s wave function and obtain information about the sent bit would decrease the entropy.
 However, extracting a substantial amount of information from leaked photons requires Eve to operate and observe multitudes of degrees of freedom, which, as we will demonstrate in the next section, is unfeasible.